Using complex gestures in a SwiftUI ScrollView

 }

-If you wonder why endAction isn’t called releaseAction, let me spoil a future finding.
-If we apply this style to a button in a scroll view, then start scrolling when the button is pressed, the endAction will be triggered as the gesture is cancelled, even if we still press the button.
-In other words, this is not a release action.
-We must handle releases in another way.
+If you wonder why endAction is called and not releaseAction, let me spoil a future finding.
+If we apply this style to a button in a scroll view, then start scrolling when it’s is pressed, the endAction will be triggered as the gesture is cancelled, even if we still press the button.

 How to handle double taps